shaydan12/SOC-Analyst-Home-Lab/README.md

 &nbsp;

-Having any machine with SSH or RDP open to the internet is a security risk, as it allows anyone which includes attackers to try and break in using methods such as brute force attacks.
+Having any machine with SSH or RDP open to the internet is a security risk, as it allows anyone to try and break in using methods such as brute force attacks.

 &nbsp;